 The Spanish colonization has left Dominican cuisine with various new ingredients, recipes, and cooking methods.

-Although the name of the dishes may differ, you can find many similar traditional Spanish and other Latin American recipes in Dominican restaurants.
+Although the name of the dishes may differ, you can find many similar traditional recipes from Spain and Latin America in Dominican restaurants.
 Some popular traditional Spanish integrated into Dominican cuisine are La Bandera Dominican and sancocho.

 In addition, Dominican cuisine is also partly influenced by the culinary culture of Puerto Rico.
 The migrants between Puerto Rican and the Dominican Republic have led to many similarities between their cultures and cuisines.